 The article Here's What This Annual 20% Gainer Has Been Buying originally appeared on Fool.com.

-Longtime Fool contributor Selena Maranjian, whom you can follow on Twitter, has no positions in the stocks mentioned above.
-The Motley Fool owns shares of Freeport-McMoRan Copper & Gold.
+Longtime Fool contributor Selena Maranjian, whom you can follow on Twitter, owns shares of Ford.
+The Motley Fool recommends 3D Systems, Ford, and General Motors.
+It owns shares of 3D Systems, Ford, and Freeport-McMoRan Copper & Gold and has the following options: short January 2014 $36 calls on 3D Systems and short January 2014 $20 puts on 3D Systems.
 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.